DMihail/React_Projects/Unsplash_Img/README.md

-The application allows you to view images from the Internet source [Unsplash](https://unsplash.com/)  in list format or in full screen mode.
+The application allows you to view images from the Internet source Unsplash in list format or in full screen mode.
 ### REQUIREMENTS
-To run the application, you need to install This site was built using [Node.js ](https://nodejs.org/), as well as [Android Studio](https://developer.android.com/studio) or Expo client on your phone.
+To run the application, you need to install Node.js, as well as Android Studio or Expo client on your phone.

 ### QUICK START
 Open project in development environment.